-Staff will check on all students involved in a bullying incident They will talk with students, parents and carers about the actions taken.
+Staff will check on all students involved in a bullying incident.
+They will make sure all students are safe and relationships are repaired.
+They will talk with students, parents and carers about the actions taken.
+They will check if these actions have helped.